Test-time Adaptive Hierarchical Co-enhanced Denoising Network for Reliable Multimodal Classification

 \subsection{Test-Time Cooperative Enhancement}

 ASSA and SACA establish a framework for jointly removing modality-specific and cross-modality noise at both global and individual levels to achieve robust learning.
-Building upon this framework, we introduce Test-Time Cooperative Enhancement (TTCE), which performs adaptive model updates driven by sample noise in a label-free manner to enhance the model's generalization to unseen noise.
-Specifically, TTCE is designed as a cooperative enhancement mechanism between ASSA and SACA conditioned on unseen noise.
+Building on this framework, we introduce Test-Time Cooperative Enhancement (TTCE), which performs label-free adaptive updates guided by sample noise to improve generalization to unseen noise through cooperative enhancement of ASSA and SACA.

-Considering that instance-level representations are more sensitive to noise variations than global distributions, TTCE first enhance global-level denoising of ASSA using the learned instance-level noise from SACA.
+Considering that instance-level representations are more sensitive to noise variations than global distributions, noise information learned at the instance level can capture richer cues about unseen noise than that at the global level.
+Therefore, TTCE proposes to first leverage instance-level noise learned by SACA to enhance global-level denoising of ASSA under unseen noise.
 Specifically, we incorporate instance-level modality-specific and cross-modality noise components $n_s^m=\{n_{s,i}^m\}_{i=1}^N$ and $n_c^m=\{n_{c,i}^m\}_{i=1}^N$ from SACA into the globally denoised modality features $h^m$ from ASSA and define a reconstruction loss: